Medicine Overview of Beta Ointment

 Q. Is atenolol a diuretic/ blood thinner/ ACE inhibitor/ nitrate?

 No. Atenolol is blood pressure lowering medication (beta-blocker) and used to treat few other heart diseases.
 It has no known effect on increasing the urine output or fluidity of blood.
 It is not an ACE inhibitor or nitrate

-No. Atenolol is not a narcotic medicine.
+No. Beta is not a narcotic medicine.
 It belongs to a class of drugs called beta blockers and is used for its effect on the heart and peripheral blood vessels to lower elevated blood pressure, prevent chest pain, treat uneven heart beats and in the early treatment following a heart attack

 Yes.
 Beta selectively blocks receptors called beta-1 adrenergic receptor in the heart and is therefore called a cardio selective drug.